-The following booking conditions form the basis of your contract with Skiology.co.uk Limited Blue Dawn Riverside, Quarter Moorings, C/O Milliners House, Eastfields Avenue, London, London, SW18 1LP, company number 05897468.
+The following booking terms and conditions form the basis of your contract with Skiology.co.uk Limited Blue Dawn Riverside, Quarter Moorings, C/O Milliners House, Eastfields Avenue, London, London, SW18 1LP, company number 05897468.

-Please read them carefully as they set out our respective rights and obligations.
+Please read these booking terms and conditions carefully as they set out our respective rights and obligations.
 By asking us to confirm your booking, we are permitted to assume that you have had the opportunity to read and have read these booking conditions and agree to them.

-These booking conditions only apply to arrangements which you book with us and which we agree to make, provide or perform (as applicable) as part of our contract with you.
+These booking terms and conditions only apply to arrangements which you book with us and which we agree to make, provide or perform (as applicable) as part of our contract with you.

 - All references in these booking conditions to “booking”, “contract”, or “arrangements” mean such arrangements unless otherwise stated.

 - References to “departure” are to the start date of the arrangements we have contracted to provide.